Shiseibyō: Buildings and monuments

 The temple grounds are small, covering roughly one or two acres.
-The central devotion hall, called Taiseiden (大成殿), is a shrine not only to Confucius, but also to　Chinese philosophers Zengzi, Zisi, Yan Hui, and Mencius.
+The central devotion hall, called Taiseiden (大成殿), is a shrine to both Confucius, and to the four Chinese philosophers, Zengzi, Zisi, Yan Hui, and Mencius, known as the Four Sages.

 A smaller building to the left of the entrance, called the Tenson-byō (天尊廟), is devoted to those who fought to defend the country, and to Guan Yu and the Dragon King, Taoist deities and figures in Chinese folklore and mythology.
 The Tensonbyō was located on this site prior to 1975, when the old Kumemura Confucian temple, destroyed in World War II, was rebuilt here as the Shiseidō, incorporating the Tensonbyō into the new facility.
 The Tenpigū (天妃宮) next to it is devoted to Tenpi, also called Matsu or Mazu, the Taoist goddess of the sea, of sailors, navigators, and fishermen.

 The Meirindō (明倫堂) lies to the right of the entrance, next to the temple offices, and currently serves as the meeting place for the local Confucianist Association (崇聖会, Sōseikai), and holds an archive of roughly 10,000 volumes ranging from historical documents related to the locality and to foreign trade, to schoolbooks.

 Three memorial steles are located within the temple grounds: one to the Chūzan Confucian temple originally established in the 17th century as a gift from the Kangxi Emperor; one to Sai On, historian, government official, reformed, and royal regent at the time the temple was constructed; and one to Tei Junsoku, magistrate of Kumemura and educational force who established the Meirindō as a center of learning.